cnmartineau/BLUTOPIA/health_section/README.md

 Create a bar graph to display iodine concentration for relevant seaweeds.<br>
 Compare seaweeds to some relevant common food (wip).
 ### Info
-Numerical values are given in milligrams of iodine for 100g of dehydrated seaweed.
+Numerical values are given in milligrams of iodine per 100g of dehydrated seaweed.
 ### Preview
 <img width="800" height="800" alt="iodine" src="https://github.com/user-attachments/assets/770f8bef-f3ad-4505-82a8-85955d15a163" />
 <br>